 And the best part: When you start being more of superhero, you start noticing more and more fellow heroes around you.
 In fact, every time you're out there with your mask & cape, doing something good for your dance community, you’re also planting the seeds for future superheroes.
 Enjoy watching them grow!

 P.S.
-It goes to argue that I’m here talking more about everyday heroes and perhaps not about superheroes - but it’s all a matter of perspective.
+It certainly goes to argue that I’m here talking more about everyday heroes and perhaps not about superheroes - but it’s all a matter of perspective.
 To me, everybody who takes real action to better the lives of others, they are superheroes!

 What are your dance superhero skills?
 Or what are the skills you have seen in superheroes around you?